Sustainable city: Ireland

 South Dublin County Council announced plans in late 2007 to develop Clonburris, a new suburb of Dublin to include up to 15,000 new homes, to be designed to achieve the highest of international standards.
 The plans for Clonburris include countless green innovations such as high levels of energy efficiency, mandatory renewable energy for heating and electricity, the use of recycled and sustainable building materials, a district heating system for distributing heat, the provision of allotments for growing food, and even the banning of tumble driers, with natural drying areas being provided instead.

-In 2012 an energy plan was carried out by the Danish Aalborg University for the municipalities of Limerick and Clare.
+In 2012 an energy plan was carried out by the Danish Aalborg University for the municipalities of Limerick and County Clare.
 The project was a short-term 2020 renewable energy strategy giving a 20% reduction in CO2 emissions, while ensuring that short-term actions are beneficial to the long-term goal of 100% renewable energy.

 India

 India is working on Gujarat International Finance Tec-City or GIFT which is an under-construction world-class city in the Indian state of Gujarat.
 It will come up on 500 acres (2.0 km2) land.
 It will also be first of its kind fully Sustainable City.

 Auroville was founded in 1968 with the intention of realizing human unity, and is now home to approximately 2,000 individuals from over 45 nations around the world.
 Its focus is its vibrant community culture and its expertise in renewable energy systems, habitat restoration, ecology skills, mindfulness practices, and holistic education.

-Andhra Pradesh state New capital also coming up with a future sustainable city.
-As a part of the UN Global Sustainable Development Goals (SDG) cities initiative, Noida from Uttar Pradesh was selected in 2018 to become one of 25 cities in the world to become models of SDGs by 2025.
+The new capital of Andhra Pradesh is also planned to be a sustainable city in the future.
+As a part of the UN Global Sustainable Development Goals (SDG) cities initiative, Noida in Uttar Pradesh was selected in 2018 to become one of 25 cities in the world to become models of SDGs by 2025.